Civil Aviation Flight University of China

-CAFUC is the first integrate institution for Private Pilot License (PPL), Commercial Pilot License (CPL) and Airline Transport Pilot License (ATPL).
-Authorized by Civil Aviation Administration of China (CAAC), it's also the training and test center of examiners for International Civil Aviation Organization (ICAO) license tests for pilots and air traffic controllers.
+CAFUC is the first integrate institution for Private Pilot License, Commercial Pilot License, and Airline Transport Pilot License.
+Authorized by Civil Aviation Administration of China, it's also the training and test center of examiners for International Civil Aviation Organization license tests for pilots and air traffic controllers.
 CAFUC also offers technological supports for the Legislation of Chinese Civil Aviation.

 History

-CAFUC was founded on May 26, 1956 by Civil Aviation Administration of China (CAAC) in the name of Aviation College of CAAC.
+CAFUC was founded on May 26, 1956, by Civil Aviation Administration of China (CAAC) in the name of Aviation College of CAAC.
 On September 22 of the same year, CAFUC was transferred to the administration of Chinese National Defense and named after The 14th Aviation College of People's Liberation Army (PLA).
 On October 25, 1963, CAFUC became Advanced Chinese Civil Aviation College after a negotiation and discussion between CAAC and Chinese Air Force.
 On May 19, 1971, CAFUC was again brought into the system of Chinese Air Force.
 In 1980, CAFUC returned to the administration of CAAC and was listed among the colleges for higher education.
 Since December 15, 1987, CAFUC has been entitled as Civil Aviation Flight University of China.

 Today CAFUC has more than 16,000 full-time students, 5 airports and 262 airplanes.
 There are more than 3300 faculties and 1300 teachers working in CAFUC.
 Among them there are more than 400 people who enjoy respectful titles such as first-class pilot, honored pilot, winner of special government allowance, expert in ICAO and senior engineer.
 CAFUC is the largest civil aviation university in Asia and has contributed more than 100,000 graduates for civil aviation of China as well as of other Asian and African countries.